rapirent/boolean-search/readme.md

-# DSAI-HW2
+# boolean-search

 ## Description

 This is an implementation about HW2 of NCKU class `DSAI`.

-You can refer more detailed information in [jupyter-notebook](./HW2.ipynb) or [online-jupyter-notebook](https://nbviewer.jupyter.org/github/rapirent/DSAI-HW2/blob/master/HW2.ipynb)
+You can refer more detailed information in [jupyter-notebook](./boolean-search.ipynb) or [online-jupyter-notebook](https://nbviewer.jupyter.org/github/rapirent/boolean-search/blob/master/boolean-search.ipynb)

 ## prepare